How To Rest In Baldur’s Gate 3

 Differences between short and long rests

-These are the major differences between long and short rest in Baldurs Gate 3.
-Both have their uses, so knowing when and where to use them is important.
+These are the significant differences between long and short rest in Baldurs Gate 3.
+Both have their uses, so it’s important to know when and where to use them.

 Short Rest

-• Can only be used 2 times per day
+• Can only be used two times per day

-• Can be used at any point, out of combat
+• It can be used at any point, out of combat

 • Regain a small amount of health for every character